dlowe/nnet/README.markdown

 Given exactly one corpus, the program will crash or produce garbage.

+Leaks memory and file descriptors while processing files (but not while training & classifying).
 The program will crash and die horribly if it runs out of memory.

 # Obfuscation: